sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/merchandising-setup/product-merchandising/product-merchandising.md

   - /v5/docs/en/product-merchandising
 ---

 The **Product Merchandising** category contains all data you need to manage merchandising information in your online store.
-We have structured this section according to the following .csv files that you will have to use to import the data:
+We have structured this section according to the following CSV files that you will have to use to import the data:

 * [product_group.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/product-merchandising/file-details-product-group.csv.html): allows you to create product groups.
 * [product_label.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/product-merchandising/file-details-product-label.csv.html): allows you to create labels to assign to products.
 You can use the "New" or  "Special sales", etc. labels to promote the products.